K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: Introduction

+Rognes~\cite{Rognes2,Rognesp} had previously identified the homotopy type of the homotopy fiber of the cyclotomic trace at regular primes, although not in these terms.

+To deduce the corollary from the main theorem, we apply the work of Dundas~\cite{Dundas-RelK} and Hesselholt-Madsen~\cite{HM2} together with the (affirmed) Quillen-Lichtenbaum conjecture.
+The linearization map $\bS\to \bZ$ and the cyclotomic trace $K \to TC$ fit together in a commutative square

-We stated the consequences of the $K$-theoretic Tate-Poitou duality theorem for the homotopy fiber of the cyclotomic trace for $\bS$ and therefore for $\bZ$ above.
-In fact, most of the discussion obtains more generally to identify the homotopy fiber of the cyclotomic trace for a number ring $\NR_{F}$.
-As above, let $S$ denote the set of primes of $\NR_{F}$ lying above $p$ and for each $\nu\in S$, write $R\nucomp$ for the completion of $\NR_{F}$.
-We have Quillen's localization sequence for $\NR_{F}\to \NR_{F}[1/p]$ and $\prod R\nucomp\to \prod F\nucomp$,
+that Dundas~\cite{Dundas-RelK} shows is homotopy cartesian, and it follows that the homotopy fiber of the cyclotomic trace for $\bS$ is weakly equivalent to the homotopy fiber of the cyclotomic trace for $\bZ$.
+Hesselholt-Madsen~\cite{HM2} shows that the completion map $TC(\bZ)\phat\to TC(\bZ\phat)\phat$ is a weak equivalence and the cyclotomic trace $K(\bZ\phat)\phat\to TC(\bZ\phat)\phat$ is a connective cover.
+It follows that the connective cover of the homotopy fiber of the cyclotomic trace is weakly equivalent to the homotopy fiber of the completion map $K(\bZ)\phat\to K(\bZ\phat)\phat$.
+Quillen's localization sequence for $\bZ\to \bZ[\tfrac1p]$ and $\bZ\phat\to \bQ\phat$,

+then shows that the homotopy fiber of the completion map $K(\bZ)\to K(\bZ\phat)$ is weakly equivalent to the homotopy fiber of the completion map $K(\bZ[\tfrac1p])\phat\to K(\bQ\phat)\phat$.
+The (affirmed) Quillen-Lichtenbaum conjecture~\cite[VI.8.2]{Weibel-KBook} implies that the maps